Clique number of tournaments: Classes of tournaments defined by forbidding a single tournament

 We say that a class of tournaments $\mc T$ has the \emph{$BIG \Ra BIG$ property} if there exists a function $f$ such that, for every $T \in \mc T$, if $\dic(T) \geq f(t)$, then $T$ contains two disjoint subtournaments $A$ and $B$ such that $\dic(A), \dic(B) \geq t$ and $A \Ra B$.
 In~\cite{NSS23}, the following beautiful conjecture is proposed: \begin{conjecture}[$BIG \Ra BIG$ Conjecture\ \cite{NSS23}] The class of all tournaments has the $BIG \Ra BIG$ property. \end{conjecture}

 Nguyen, Scott and Seymour proved in \cite{elzahar} that the $BIG \Ra BIG$ Conjecture implies the Erd\H{o}s-El-Zahar conjecture, which states that there exists a function $f$ such that, for every integer $c$, every graph $G$ with $\chi(G) \geq f(\omega(G), c)$ contains two disjoint subgraphs $A$ and $B$ such that $\chi(A), \chi(B) \geq c$ and there is no edge between $A$ and $B$.
 Klingelhöfer and Newman~\cite{KN23} showed recently the other direction, that is the Erd\H{o}s-El-Zahar conjecture implies the $BIG \Ra BIG$ Conjecture.
 To prove it, they first prove the following beautiful theorem.
-Given an oriented graph $G$, we denote by $\alpha(G)$ the size of a maximum independent set of $G$. \begin{theorem}[\cite{KN23}] There exists a function $\lambda$ such that, for every integer $t$, if $G$ is an oriented graph such that for every $a \in A(T)$, $\dic(G[N^+(a)]) \leq t$, then $\dic(G) \leq \lambda(t, \alpha(G))$. \end{theorem}
+Given an oriented graph $D$, we denote by $\alpha(D)$ the size of a maximum independent set of $D$ and by $\omega(D)$ the clique number of the underlying graph of $D$.
+Recall that, given an arc $uv$, $N(uv) = N^+(v) \cap N^-(u)$. \begin{theorem}[\cite{KN23}] There exists a function $\lambda$ such that, for every integer $t$, if $D$ is an oriented graph such that for every $a \in A(T)$, $\dic(D[N(a)]) \leq t$, then $\dic(D) \leq \lambda(t, \alpha(D))$. \end{theorem}

-Applying the exact same method as Klingelhöfer and Newman used to prove that the Erd\H{o}s-El-Zahar conjecture implies the $BIG \Ra BIG$ Conjecture, we can prove the following. \begin{theorem} If $H$ is a $\dic$-binding tournament, then the class of $H$-free tournaments has the $BIG \Ra BIG$ property \end{theorem}
+Applying the same method that Klingelhöfer and Newman used to prove that the Erd\H{o}s-El-Zahar conjecture implies the $BIG \Ra BIG$ Conjecture, we can prove the following.